Chapter 1:

 “No.” His response is curt.
 I rub the back of my head and offer a grin.

 “Eheheh… Well.”
 I feel a raindrop dot on my face, and realize time is slowly unfreezing.
 I pick up the woman’s phone from where it hangs in mid drop, place it back in her hand.
-Once adjusted, I give a nod and kick up with my feet, landing on a nearby rooftop.
+Once adjusted, I give a nod and kick up with my feet, gliding through the air from a standing position to land on a nearby rooftop.

-The woman back in the alley blinks a few times, like air is blowing in her face.
+As time resumes, the woman back in the alley blinks a few times.
+It's like the expression of a puppy when air is blowing in their face, I always get a kick out of watching that part of the show.
 Terror becomes confusion, her scream cut off before it starts.
 She shuffles awkwardly, checking her bag, her phone, then adjusting her jacket.
 Her cheeks are the pink of someone who scared themselves while staring too hard into an empty shadow, her heels clip-clopping as she continues safely on her way home.
 Her memory might retain some glimpses of a blur in white-and-pink catching her phone from mid air, but that would be all.

-Time unfreezes after the Emergence is dealt with.
-That's one of the first things you need to know, it keeps people safe, and keeps the magical world hidden from view.
+Nyamu's time freezing magic is designed to hide shadows and the worlds of magic from the world of the mundane.
+That's one of the first things I learned.
+The brief frozen moments keeps people safe and keeps the magical world hidden from view.
 Time comes back slowly, going from slow motion to full speed, giving enough warning signs to get out of there before you're spotted.
 Only beings of magic can move within, or even perceive, these bubbles of frozen time.
 Everyone else will find their eyes drifting away, or their mind focussing on something else.
-Nyamu says it’s like when you’re walking home and out of nowhere your brain starts considering what’s for dinner, and you don’t even remember the rest of the walk when you touch the doorhandle.
+Nyamu says it’s like when you’re walking home and out of nowhere your brain starts considering what’s for dinner, and you don’t even remember the rest of the walk when you touch the door.

 As I dance and run over the rooftops, laughing with each leap and graceful landing, Nyamu begins his lecture once more.